crybot/obsidian-flashcards-llm/README.md

 - **Hide flashcards in preview mode**: Toggle this setting to hide the generated flashcards during preview.
 	If this is on, set `Save scheduling comment on the same line as the flashcard's last line` to on in the Spaced Repetition plugin as well, in order not to break the blockquote formatting.
+- **Change settings on the fly**: You can change settings on a per-command basis by running the `Generate flashcards with new settings` command

 ### Future Plans
 - **Expanded Flashcard Types**: Upcoming updates will support reversed flashcards, automatic deck creation and additional customization options.